backube/volsync/docs/usage/restic/index.rst

    This is the access mode(s) that should be used to provision the cache volume.
-   It defaults to ``.spec.accessModes``, then to the access modes used by the source PVC. pruneIntervalDays
+   It defaults to ``.spec.accessModes``, then to the access modes used by the source PVC. customCA
+   This option allows a custom certificate authority to be used when making TLS (https) connections to the remote repository.

+   key
+      This is the name of the field within the Secret that holds the CA certificate secretName
+      This is the name of a Secret containing the CA certificate

+pruneIntervalDays
    This determines the number of days between running ``restic prune`` on the repository.
 The prune operation repacks the data to free space, but it can